Sherrill Roland: BKLYN Public Library

 BKLYN Public Library took place at The Brooklyn Public Library in Brooklyn, New York City, New York, in 2017.
-This performance was a three-day event that took place from Tuesday May 23- Thursday May 25.
-In this performance Roland changed throughout the three days from talking to participants through a visitation booth he set up, to talking to audience members in a taped 7x9 rectangle.
+This performance was a three-day event that took place from Tuesday, May 23, to Thursday, May 25.
+In this performance Roland changed throughout the three days from talking to participants through a visitation booth he set up, to talking to audience members in a taped 7×9 rectangle.
 During this event, participants were free to share their own experiences with Roland, who provided support and engaged in conversation with them, as well as listen to Roland's own similar experiences.
 For many, Roland's project is a chance to self-reflect, find support, and heal.
 His project is not only used as a means to show people that individuals who are incarcerated or who have been incarcerated are not how many stereotype them as, but also emphasizes the injustices in the criminal justice system and how it impacts those who are either in the system or have loved ones who are.